-No need to manually place orders or make sure that orders went through.
-As long as the integration is setup properly, any Etsy order placed for Printify products will automatically show up in your Printify dashboard and be processed.
+No need to manually input orders.
+As long as the integration is setup properly, any Etsy order placed for your linked Printify products will automatically show up in your Printify dashboard and be processed.

 Printify’s setup is great for people who want more freedom and choice with the production of their products.
-You can choose a print provider through Printify based on location, price, or processing time.
-This is a unique feature that no other print on demand company offers.
+Choosing a print provider based on location, price, processing time, etc, is a unique feature that’s rare to find in the print on demand world.

 2. Printful: Print on Demand Integration with Etsy

 Printful is another one of my favorite print on demand fulfillment companies, in large part because of how seamlessly it integrates with Etsy.

 I rarely need to touch, adjust, or deal with my Printful orders that come in.
 If the integration is setup correctly, when the order is placed, they’re swooped up by Printful and processing starts.
 It’s awesome!